pinterest/ktlint/docs/install/cli.md

 ### Stdin && stdout

 With command below, the input is read from `stdin` and the violations are printed to `stderr`.
+Logging is written to `stdout`.

 ```shell title="Lint from stdin"
 ktlint --stdin